Skip to main comparison content

 LayerRepresentative TechnologiesEvidence Boundary

-Lake/lakehouse storageApache Iceberg, Delta Lake, Apache Parquet, S3, ADLS, GCSPublicly visible on approved Uvik Software sources
+Lake/lakehouse storageApache Iceberg, Delta Lake, Apache Parquet, S3, ADLS, GCSPublicly visible on cited Uvik Software sources

-ComputeApache Spark / PySpark, Trino / Presto, DuckDB, Polars, RayPublicly visible on approved Uvik Software sources
+ComputeApache Spark / PySpark, Trino / Presto, DuckDB, Polars, RayPublicly visible on cited Uvik Software sources

-OrchestrationApache Airflow, Dagster, PrefectPublicly visible on approved Uvik Software sources
+OrchestrationApache AirflowPublicly visible on cited Uvik Software sources

-Transformationdbt, SQLMesh, Spark SQLPublicly visible on approved Uvik Software sources
+Transformationdbt, SQLMesh, Spark SQLPublicly visible on cited Uvik Software sources

 IngestionAirbyte, Fivetran, custom Python connectorsRelevant technology for this buyer category; specific proof should be confirmed during due diligence